tmsinch/conversations_api/messenger/setup_fb_messenger.md

 ### Configure your FB Messegner Channel on Sinch Conversations API

-Create and send a POST to **Patch** your Sinch Conversations App with the newly created **Messenger Token**, this will allow Sinch Conversations to respond to inbound messages posted via your FB Page **"Send a Message"** button.
+Create and send a POST to **Patch** your Sinch Conversations App with the newly created **Messenger Token**, this will allow Sinch Conversations App to respond to inbound messages posted by visitors of your FB Page.

 ```
 {